LDAP Configuration

 * User's DN: `CN=user1,OU=ou1,OU=ou,DC=example`

-In this example, the user's DN has deeper nesting than the search base, preventing matching them during the group members lookup.
+In this example, the user's DN has deeper nesting than the search base, preventing it from being matched during the group member lookup.

 To fix this problem, you should limit the search base to one organizational unit only, if possible.